cbdcharlie/MIST4610_UGA_ROCK_LOBSTERS/README.md

  ![image](https://github.com/user-attachments/assets/f0c97308-65ba-498d-9271-5048fece976d)

+ Explanation of the Data Model

+ Our data model looks to capture what a base model real estate customer relationship management system would look like.
+The payment entity looks to keep track of the payments made by customers to the agency so that they know the amount they're making.

+ Then there is the Customer entity which helps to keep to keep track of what the Customers name, email and phone are.
+It helps to tie together the payment by the customer, the offer the customer makes, and the contract that is presented along with the offer.

+ Next there is the Offer entity, which a customer can have many offers but an offer can only be tied to one customer.
+The offer helps to keep track of the amount of the offer along with the date that the customer offered up that contract.

+ Next there is the Contract entity, which can help to keep track of the contract associated with an offer, hence the one to one relationship.
+In this specific entity it contains the price tied to the contract, as well as the start and end of that contract.

+ The SalesRep entity helps to keep track of the representatives at a specific agency.
+The entity keeps track of the name of the person, the email of the person, along with phone number and office location.
+A sales representative can have many properties associated with them as long as many customers that they serve.
+They can also offer many showings for properties.
+And lastly they can receive a lot of feedback based on how they did.

+ The Lead entity helps to identify any potential leads that a customer has with a property.
+The lead entity identifies the lead level with a number.
+Lead has a one to one relationship with Property because a lead can only be associated with one property.
+A customer can have multiple leads with different properties.

+ The Feedback entity helps to identity any feedback received by a sales representative.
+The feedback entity can store the comments and ratings that are associated with each SalesRep.
+A sales representative can have multiple feedbacks but a feedback is tied to only one sales representative.

+ The Property entity helps to keep track of the properties that are listed or have been many with is the many to many associated with the Prop_has_SalesRep entity.
+The property entity can help to keep track of the address, city, state and price of the property while also being tied to a lead.
+A property is only associated with one lead.
+A property can have many showings.
+A sales representative can have many showings.

+ The Showing entity keeps track of the date of the showing as well as the time.
+A sales representative can have many showings but a showing is only tied to one sales representative.
+A property can have many showings but a showing is only tied to one property.

 Scenario Description:
 We created this data model to serve as a real estate customer relationship management system.
 It tracks all the interactions that happens betweens customers, sales representatives, and properties.
 The database that we created helps to manage things such as a customer lead, the showings of properties, any offers, contracts, or payments, as well as commission.
 It is aimed at real estate agencies, which helps them to streamline sales with customers.